-Graduating LIS students who are required to take the oral comprehensive exam are required to participate in the Orientation either by attending in person in Oahu or watching a recording (via DVD, iTunesU, or Halawai) at the start of the semester.
-This is announced over lis-stu).
-Students may also take the exam in person on Oahu or online (computer with webcam and microphone are required).
+Graduating LIS students who opt for the oral comprehensive exam are required to participate in an orientation either by attending in person on Oahu or watching a recording at the start of the semester.
+Distance students may take the oral comprehensive exam in person on Oahu or online (computer with webcam and microphone are required).
 Students who take the exam online require a local exam proctor with an ALA-accredited MLIS degree (or equivalent), who will be present with the student during the exam; students are responsible for locating a proctor and submitting their credentials and contact information to the Program for approval.
-Oral exams are conducted on Fridays, and last one hour.
+Oral exams are conducted on Fridays and last one hour.
 Summer graduates must schedule and take their exam in the preceding Spring semester.